 Imagine Hitchcock's Vertigo as directed by Wong Kar Wai and you'll get a feeling of Suzhou River, a dreamy, infinitely romantic drama set in contemporary Shanghai that tackles nothing so much as the bottomless mysteries of love.
 Our unseen narrator, a freelance videographer who wanders the city looking for work, taping weddings and such, tells us about his love for… read more!

-Tim Burton's ambitious cinematic adaptation of the cult Stephen Sondheim Broadway musical has been hailed as a "return to form" for the spooky director, whose film output has been erratic in terms of the quality of their respective screenplays.
+Tim Burton's ambitious cinematic adaptation of the cult Stephen Sondheim Broadway musical has been hailed as a "return to form" for the spooky director, whose output has been erratic in terms of the quality of their screenplays.
 So Burton + Sondheim + star Johnny Depp + adaptation of a classic musical = Formula for Success, right?
-Well, yes… read more!
+Well, yes and no.… read more!

 Reese Witherspoon plays a successful New York fashion designer who, after her sudden engagement to a JFK Jr.-like socialite (Patrick Dempsey), high-tails it to her backwater home in Alabama in order to secure her divorce from her white trash husband (Josh Lucas, who comes across as an angry-looking Matthew McConaughey).
 And already we're being asked to like a character who… read more!